mercadopago/devsite-docs/guides/localization/migrating-v0-v1.en.md

-# Migration from Version V0 to V1 of the Mercado Pago API
+# Migration from version 0 to version 1 of the Mercado Pago API

 At Mercado Pago we always try to optimize our platform offering the highest efficiency and security in payment processing.

-We are currently working on migrating our API V0 to V1 in order to maintain the highest quality standards.
+We are currently working on migrating our API version 0 to version 1 in order to maintain the highest quality standards.
 Consequently, the Mercado Pago will require the use of the new version of the API to be used as of July 30, 2018.

-After this deadline, v0 will be disabled and any attempt to connect using it will fail.
+After this deadline, version 0 will be disabled and any attempt to connect using it will fail.

 ### Points to consider